 The Value of Financial Transparency and Open Government

 Citizens often write-in and tell us that openness is the “right thing to do” and that transparency “creates accountability”.
 Yes, there’s that.
-But the case for transparency and openness in government is as practical as it is principled.
+But the case for financial transparency and openness in government is as practical as it is principled.
 You don’t have to look very far to see how governments are leveraging financial transparency websites to save time and money.

-Earlier this year, the U.S. PIRG (United States Public Interest Research Group) released a report entitled, “Following the Money 2014”.
+In 2014, the U.S. PIRG (United States Public Interest Research Group) released a report entitled, “Following the Money 2014”.
 This report ranks the 50 state governments by their transparency efforts and provides the benefits that governments can expect by creating a financial transparency website.
 Some findings include: